Looked after children

 Most children and young people in need of care are looked after by a foster carer.
 For a small number of children, residential care may be more suitable.

 After an assessment of the situation, we will make a plan to help the child return home.

-We offer a range of services for young people when they leave care.
-The type of help we provide depends on how old you are, and how long you were in care.
+We offer a range of services for children and young people when they leave care.
+The type of help we provide depends on the age of the child and how long they were in care.